Cable 243: Infighting

 According to Hilsman, Kennedy "didn't say anything" with regards to reservations about the coup.
-Kennedy had unanimous but uneasy and unhappy support from his advisers, but in reality, only the decision had been made by members of a vocal anti-Diem minority that had sidestepped their colleagues and avoided getting a consensus to put in place a policy without a thorough deliberation.
+Kennedy had unanimous but uneasy and unhappy support from his advisers, but in reality, only the decision had been made by members of a vocal anti-Diệm minority that had sidestepped their colleagues and avoided getting a consensus to put in place a policy without a thorough deliberation.

 The president was angry with himself and his advisers.
 He had been pressured into a hasty decision, and his advisers had been dishonest.

-Robert Kennedy had discussed the matter of revoking the cable with McNamara and Taylor but felt pressured into not backflipping on something that the administration had not "fully discussed, as every other major decision since the Bay of Pigs had been discussed."
+Robert Kennedy had discussed the matter of revoking the cable with McNamara and Taylor but felt pressured into not backflipping on something that the administration had not "fully discussed, as every other major decision since the Bay of Pigs had been discussed".
 Taylor felt that the cable broke the solidarity of the Kennedy administration and created a cold atmosphere.

 Kennedy later described the cable as a "major mistake" and felt that most of the blame fell at Harriman's feet.
-His brother said, "The result is we started down a road that we never really recovered from."
+His brother said, "The result is we started down a road that we never really recovered from".

-Encouraged by the authorization for Lodge to interfere directly in South Vietnam's governance process, Diem's critics in the State Department tried to capitalize on the momentum that they had developed.
+Encouraged by the authorization for Lodge to interfere directly in South Vietnam's governance process, Diệm's critics in the State Department tried to capitalize on the momentum that they had developed.

 A midday meeting followed at the White House on the same Monday, August 26.
-Continuing on from Saturday's activism, Hilsman recommended pressuring Diem to replace his brother Nhu with a combination of military figures and civilians.
+Continuing on from Saturday's activism, Hilsman recommended pressuring Diệm to replace his brother Nhu with a combination of military figures and civilians.
 Encouraged by the administration's choice to proceed with the telegram, Hilsman said that if Diem retained his brother, Washington should move to remove Diem and start a military-led regime led by General Trần Thiện Khiêm, the Army Chief of Staff and General Nguyễn Khánh, who commanded the II Corps, one of the four in South Vietnam, based in the Central Highlands town of Pleiku.

 Kennedy asked what was the thinking should the coup be unsuccessful.
 Hilsman spoke in gloomy terms, as Nhu was anti-American and subsequent relationships with him extremely difficult.
 McNamara agreed with Hilsman, but pictured an inevitable road to disaster.
 Both thought that only Tung's men and some marine battalions remained loyal to Nhu.

-The advisors thought that the officer corps would mostly be anti-Diem after the pagoda raids and said that they would no longer fight if the Ngos stayed in power.
-They thus concluded that if the coup failed, the communists would win and so the Americans had the choice of leaving Vietnam pre-emptively or be forced out if the coup failed or of overthrowing Diem.
+The advisors thought that the officer corps would mostly be anti-Diem after the pagoda raids and said that they would no longer fight if the Ngôs stayed in power.
+They thus concluded that if the coup failed, the communists would win and so the Americans had the choice of leaving Vietnam pre-emptively or be forced out if the coup failed or of overthrowing Diệm.
 Hilsman said that contingency plans for an American evacuation had been made.